 Harmonia axyridis in southwestern Michigan

-The 1994 invasion of Harmonia axyridis to Michigan State University’s Kellogg Biological Station in southwestern Michigan, United States was captured as part of an observational experiment to monitor agriculturally-important Coccinellidae (ladybeetles) in landscapes dominated by field crops.
-The coccinellid monitoring experiment was initiated in 1989 as part of the Long Term Ecological Research project, a National Science Foundation funded network of sites devoted to the maintenance of similar experiments.
-Population density of ladybeetles is monitored in 10 plant communities weekly over the growing season using yellow sticky card glue traps: detailed sampling methodology is available in previous work (Bahlai et al. 2013, Bahlai, Colunga-Garcia, et al. 2015, Bahlai, vander Werf, et al. 2015).
-The invasion process observed for H. axyridis initially inspired the need for a regime shift detector (Bahlai, vander Werf, et al. 2015); herein, we revisit these data with a refined tool and two years of additional observations of this population (1994-2015).
+The 1994 invasion of Harmonia axyridis to southwestern Michigan, United States was captured as part of monitoring data collected on agriculturally-important Coccinellidae (ladybeetles) in landscapes dominated by field crops.
+Population density of ladybeetles is monitored in 10 plant communities weekly over the growing season using yellow sticky card glue traps starting in xx at the Kellogg Biological Station at Michigan State University.
+Detailed sampling methodology is available in previous work (Bahlai et al. 2013, Bahlai, Colunga-Garcia, et al. 2015, Bahlai, vander Werf, et al. 2015).
+The invasion process observed for H. axyridis inspired the need for a regime shift detector (Bahlai, vander Werf, et al. 2015).

-Raw sampling data documenting the captures of adult H. axyridis at each sampling point, during each sampling week were extracted from the database, and these raw data are available here: https://github.com/cbahlai/monarch_regime/blob/master/casestudydata/kbs_harmonia94-15.csv.
-Dates were converted to day-of-year format, and then data were culled at day-of-year 240 to minimize the effect of variation in sampling period between sampling years (Bahlai, vander Werf, et al. 2015).
-From these data, the average number of H. axyridis adults captured per trap, across all traps deployed within a sampling year were computed, providing a data frame in the format required by the RSdetector function.
-The RSdetector function was then used on this 1994-2015 data frame, and then the analysis was repeated using data culled at 1994-2013, to allow for direct comparison with the outputs from the original conception of the regime shift detector model.
+Raw sampling data documenting the captures of adult H. axyridis at each sampling point, during each sampling week were extracted from the database (https://github.com/cbahlai/monarch_regime/blob/master/casestudydata/kbs_harmonia94-15.csv).
+Dates were converted to day-of-year format, and data were culled at day-of-year 240 to minimize the effect of variation in sampling period between sampling years (Bahlai, vander Werf, et al. 2015).
+We then calculated the average number of H. axyridis adults captured per trap, across all traps deployed within a sampling year were computed.
+We implemented our model using data from 1994-2015.

 Monarch butterflies in Mexican overwintering grounds

-North American Monarch butterflies (Danaus plexippus) are migratory, with the majority of their population overwintering in the Mexican highlands in large aggregations on Oyamel fir trees within the transvolcanic mountains in the central region of the country (Urquhart and Urquhart 1978, Wassenaar and Hobson 1998).
-Monarchs are highly dispersed over their breeding season, occupying landscapes throughout south and central North America (Flockhart et al. 2017), so overwintering population measures provide a convenient integration of total population size in a large portion of the species’ North American range.
+The eastern population of the North American monarch butterfly (Danaus plexippus) is migratory, with the majority of individuals overwintering in large aggregations in Oyamel fir forests within the transvolcanic mountains in the central region of Mexico (Urquhart and Urquhart 1978, Wassenaar and Hobson 1998).
+Monarchs are highly dispersed over their breeding season, occupying landscapes throughout the agricultural belt in central and eastern United States and southern Canada (Flockhart et al. 2017).
+As such, estimates of the overwintering population size can provide a convenient and inclusive annual metric of the eastern migratory population (citation).
 Since the 1995 overwintering season, various groups have monitored the total area occupied by overwintering monarch colonies each season as a proxy for raw population counts, to minimize disturbance to the butterfly aggregations themselves.
 We used data documenting observations of area occupied from the winter of 1995 to the winter of 2017, compiled from these surveys by MonarchWatch.org (note that the northern hemisphere overwintering season overlaps two calendar years, in this study we have used the year in which the winter started, i.e. 1995 from the winter of 1995-1996, to define the year of observation).
-As these data are proprietary, they are not reproduced here, but are available directly from MonarchWatch (Lovett 2017).
+Data are available directly from MonarchWatch (Lovett 2017).

 Monarch overwintering population data were subjected to the RSdetector function.
 Because the time series data also suggested the possibility of a simple linear decline in K (i.e. a linear decline in the mean population) data were also modelled this way, and the information criteria produced from this simpler model was used to compare to the performance of the RS detector.